 Wait, so far today I've gotten what is the name of the book?

-Is it She No More, Sleep No More, Sheep No More?
+Is it She No More?

-So what I've been saying to folks is it is sheep no more, like the farm animal.
+So what I've been saying to folks is it is Sheep No More, like the farm animal.

-Bah and I bat into the phone.
+And I back into the phone.

-But okay, I'm from the South.
+But, okay, I'm from the South.

 Just do a little bit of it.